Skip to content

 shamir

-• Manual unsealing is required after startup
+• Manual unsealing is required after every restart.

 aws

-• TKeeper decrypts it automatically on startup
+• By default, TKeeper unseals automatically on startup.

 google

-Manual Unseal (shamir only)
+Manual Unseal (Shamir)

 Endpoint

-POST /v1/keeper/system/unseal
+• POST /v1/keeper/system/unseal

 Request body